DiscoverDataScience.org

 Health Informatics Degree Options

-Most health informatics roles require a minimum of a bachelor’s or master’s degree, mostly due to the fact the field requires a high level of technical and business skills.
-Basic knowledge and the ability to use medical coding, medical billing, and operational aspects of a medical database will increase the likelihood for advancement.
+Because the field requires a high level of technical and business skills, most health informatics roles require a minimum of a bachelor’s or master’s degree.
+Basic knowledge and the ability to use medical coding, medical billing, and operational aspects of a medical database will increase your chances of career advancement.

-In addition, all roles within health informatics will need advanced knowledge of the established regulations, including the Health Insurance Portability and Accountability Act (HIPAA), as well as the current security and compliance provisions for the healthcare sector.
+In addition, all roles within health informatics must have advanced knowledge of established regulations, including the Health Insurance Portability and Accountability Act (HIPAA), and the current security and compliance provisions for the health care sector.

-There are several options for higher education in HI, including:
+There are several options for degrees and certificates in HI, including:

 Health Informatics Pay Scale and Job Outlook

-Though the lowest 10% of earners in health informatics often earn around $29,680 (a number which might reflect health informatics starting salaries in some cases), the BLS reports that salaries can exceed $98,490, depending on experiences and level of education.
+Though the lowest 10 percent of earners in health informatics earned around $29,680 in 2021, the BLS reports that salaries can exceed $98,490, depending on experience and level of education.

-With the global emergence of COVID-19, governmental organizations such as the Division of Health Informatics and Surveillance (DHIS) have a critical need to have high-quality data to inform and guide public health decisions and actions.
+Futhermore, in our post-COVID-19 era, governmental organizations such as the Division of Health Informatics and Surveillance (DHIS) have a critical need for insights from high-quality data to inform and guide public health policy.

 FIND SCHOOLS